Top of the pageActionset

 Other types of food that can make IBS symptoms worse include:

-- A sugar found in sweet vegetables and fruit, called fructose.
-In people with IBS, fructose may not be digested as it should.
+- A sugar found in vegetables and fruit, called fructose.
+In people who have IBS, fructose may not be digested as it should.
 This can cause diarrhea, gas, and bloating.

 - A sugar substitute called sorbitol.
 If you have diarrhea, avoid sorbitol.
 It is found in sugar-free chewing gum, drinks, and other sugar-free sweets.